Paul Wellings: Career

-Honours and Distinctions
+Honours and distinctions

 Wellings was appointed Commander of the Order of the British Empire (CBE) in the 2012 Birthday Honours for services to higher education. and Deputy lieutenant of Lancashire (2009).
-In 2018 Professor Wellings was elected as a Fellow of the Royal Society of New South Wales.
+In 2018, Wellings was elected as a Fellow of the Royal Society of New South Wales.
 He holds honorary degrees from the Universities of Lancaster (2014), Surrey (2019), Wollongong (2021) and East Anglia (2022), and was awarded the 2020 CASE Asia-Pacific Leadership Award.

-Portraits of Professor Wellings hang at Lancaster University (Tai-Shan Schierenberg, 2011) and the University of Wollongong (Sally Robinson, 2021).
+Portraits of Wellings hang at Lancaster University (Tai-Shan Schierenberg, 2011) and the University of Wollongong (Sally Robinson, 2021).
 The University of Wollongong's Molecular Sciences building is named in honour of its former Vice-Chancellor.

-Personal Life
+Personal life

-Paul Wellings is married to linguist and designer, Annette Schmidt.
-His Great Uncle was the English professional football player, Sam Wynne.
+Wellings is married to linguist and designer, Annette Schmidt.